BeyondThe5D/Retrofiy/README.md

 - [BeyondThe5D](https://github.com/BeyondThe5D) - Main programmer & project leader.
 - [AdolfRoxler](https://github.com/AdolfRoxler) - Helped with memory leaks.
 - [Greenman](https://github.com/greenmancode) - Wrote the auto-downloader for the assets.
-- [Economy Simulator](https://economy-simulator.com) - Online 2016 client revival.
-(Used for features that couldn't be tested on an offline client.)
+- [Economy Simulator](https://economy-simulator.com) - Online 2016 client revival, used for features that couldn't be tested on an offline client.